-Over at SupChina, Arthur Waldron, an American scholar of China, offers a harsh review of Graham Allison’s new book, Destined for War: Can America and China Escape the Thucydides Trap?
+Over at SupChina, a website covering China-related news, Arthur Waldron, an American scholar of China, offers a harsh review of Graham Allison’s new book, Destined for War: Can America and China Escape the Thucydides Trap?
 Waldron makes three principal arguments: Allison misinterprets Thucydides, the “lessons” of history tell us that accommodation is a mistake, and Allison ignores China’s own economic and social difficulties.
 Overall, he finds Allison’s book “superficial.”
 The same, however, can be said of his review.

 Are there problems with Graham Allison’s interpretation of Thucydides?
 Yes.
 To my knowledge, my own October 2015 article, “Putting Thucydides Back into the Thucydides Trap” is still the most detailed piece on what Thucydides actually wrote and how it might be relevant to today.
 It is also true that Allison may understate the enormous economic difficulties contemporary China faces.
 Does it then follow that everything Allison has written is bunk?
 No.